gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 export default config;
 ```

-Start the local application by running the `dev-local` script.
-The federated application shell should wrap the content of the index route of the module.
+Start the remote module in isolation by running the `dev-local` script.
+The application shell should wrap the pages of the module.

 [!ref icon="mark-github" text="View a remote module project example on Github"](https://github.com/gsoft-inc/wl-squide/tree/main/sample/remote-module)

 ## Local module

-Similarly to remote modules, you can achieve the same isolated setup for local modules.
+Similarly to remote modules, the same isolated setup can be achieved for local modules.
 The main difference is that the `webpack.config.js` file of a local module serves the sole purpose of starting a development server for isolated development.
-Typically, local modules do not rely on [Module Federation](https://webpack.js.org/concepts/module-federation/).
+Typically, local modules do not rely on webpack and [Module Federation](https://webpack.js.org/concepts/module-federation/).

-First, open a terminal at the root of the local module project and install the `@workleap/webpack-configs` package and its dependencies:
+First, open a terminal at the root of the local module application and install the `@workleap/webpack-configs` package and its dependencies:

 +++ pnpm
 ```bash